terraref/workflow-pilot/notes.md

 # Notes from Pegasus/Condor integration for TERRA-REF

-Ran into several problems getting Docker, Singularity or even just straight python working.
+We've started integrating with the TERRA-REF pipeline based on the pilot workflow example https://github.com/terraref/workflow-pilot/tree/master/workflow.
+This documents a few of the problems we encountered along the way.

 ## LFN and PFN

-* The LFN is not just a label, it's the name of the copied file in the working directory during execution
+We've had some difficulty understanding the role of LFNs and PFNs.
+At first, we understood the LFN to simply be a label for reference, but it is also the name of the file in the working directory during execution.
+The process of replacing `/` with `___` was also problematic, as we used fully-qualified paths (which we now understand should've been relative).

 ## `nobody`?

-Jobs running as `nobody` were a bit of a surprise:
+We ran into problems with access to the `docker` daemon or when `pip` installing Python packages.
+It was a surprise to find that jobs were running as `nobody` and not `centos`.
+This was due to a condor configuration related to the `UID_DOMAIN` and resolved via:

 ```
 vi /etc/condor/config.d/50-central-manager.config